Delhi University: Campus

 There are 91 colleges affiliated to the University of Delhi, spread across Delhi.
 North Campus and South Campus serve as the two main campuses of the university.
-Zakir Husain Delhi College, which is situated in the central part of New Delhi, is the oldest college in Delhi carrying 300 years of legacy.
+Zakir Husain Delhi College, which is situated in the central part of New Delhi, is the oldest college in Delhi.

-North Campus

 The North Campus hosts the three founding colleges of the university.
-It now has the School of Open Learning, the Faculty of Arts, the Faculty of Law, and 13 colleges including Kirori Mal College, Lady Irwin College, Daulat Ram College, Hansraj College, Hindu College, Indraprastha College for Women, Mata Sundri College for Women, Lakshmibai College, Miranda House, Sri Guru Tegh Bahadur Khalsa College, Ramjas College, St. Stephen's College, Shri Ram College of Commerce, Satyawati College, Shyam Lal College.
-The campus also houses centres for graduate study and research, which include the Cluster Innovation Centre, Delhi School of Economics, Delhi School Of Journalism and the Ambedkar Center for Biomedical Research (ACBR).

-South Campus

 The South Campus was opened in 1973 as part of the university's expansion plan.
 It moved to its present location on Benito Juarez Marg, near Dhaula Kuan, in 1984, and covers 69 acres.
-Its constituent colleges include, Aryabhatta College, Ayurvedic and Unani Tibbia College, Gargi College, Atma Ram Sanatan Dharma College, PGDAV College, Jesus and Mary College, Ramanujan College, Maitreyi College, Motilal Nehru College, Motilal Nehru College Evening, Ram Lal Anand College, Sri Venkateswara College, Lady Shri Ram College, Deen Dayal Upadhyaya College, the Delhi College of Arts and Commerce, the Institute of Home Economics, the College of Vocational Studies, Sri Aurobindo College, Kamala Nehru College, Dyal Singh College, Shaheed Bhagat Singh College and Rajkumari Amrit Kaur College of Nursing.

 Hostel facilities

-Some colleges of Delhi University offer hostel facilities to students but this facility is limited to a specific number of colleges.
+Some colleges of Delhi University offer hostel facilities to students, but this facility is limited to a specific number of colleges.
 The allotment of hostels is also done on a merit basis.
 Only 20 colleges of Delhi University provide hostel facilities to students.

 Organisation and administration

 Governance

 The President of India is the Visitor, the Vice President of India is the Chancellor and the Chief Justice of India is the Pro-Chancellor of the university.
 The Court, the Executive Council, the Academic Council and the Finance Committee are the administrative authorities of the university.

 The University Court is the supreme authority of the university and has the power to review the acts of the Executive Council and the Academic Council.
 The Executive Council is the highest executive body of the university.
-The Academic Council is the highest academic body of the university and is responsible for the maintenance of standards of instruction, education and examination within the university.
+The Academic Council is the highest academic body of the university and is responsible for the maintenance of standards of instruction, education, and examination within the university.
 It has the right to advise the Executive Council on all academic matters.
 The Finance Committee is responsible for recommending financial policies, goals, and budgets.